auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 of `keyL` corresponding to HKDF-Extract, and the output blocks corresponding to HKDF-Expand.

-However, there are a handful of mostly minor changes: we are using a parameterized 4-byte counter before the domain tag, whereas HKDF uses a hardcoded 1-byte counter after the info tag.
-Furthermore, this construction also parameterizes of the right 32 bytes of the output key.
+However, there are a handful of mostly minor changes: the `EchoCounter` is a parameterized 4-byte counter before the domain tag, whereas HKDF uses a hardcoded 1-byte counter after the info tag.

+Furthermore, `EchoKey` also parameterizes the right 32 bytes of the output key.
+Repeating the account's salt and/or the deployment's domain tag in this parameter ensures that the most common collision across accounts and/or deployments occurs on the very last SHA256 block computation.[^echokey-collisions]

-However, the most significant change by far is parameterizing the 32-byte initial generator state.
+However, the most significant change by far is that the `EchoHeader` parameterizes the 32-byte initial generator state.
 Note a trivial collision can be obtained by feeding an output block back into the `EchoHeader` parameter and by incrementing the counter by one, which is the same thing as the next output block.

 Also, the `EchoHeader` parameter violates HKDF's strict principle of cleanly separating entropy extraction and final output expansion.
 As a result,